chaitalibonke/The-Conveyor-Belt-Project-Project-Management-Report/README.md

 at the University of Texas Arlington.
 No software code is included in this repository as the project was conducted using Microsoft Project and document-based deliverables.

+© 2025 Chaitali Bonke.
+All rights reserved.

+This repository and its contents are the intellectual property of Chaitali Bonke.
+No part of this project, including code, data, analysis, or documentation, may be reproduced, distributed, transmitted, or used in any form without prior written permission from the author.

+For permissions or inquiries, contact: your-email@gmail.com